-This is a custom afternoon.
-Therefore on this two-hour drive to the port town of Whittier we will stop several places for photography as the weather, landscapes and wildlife dictate.
+This is a custom day.
+Therefore during this three-hour drive to Kenai we will stop many places for photography as the weather, landscapes and wildlife dictate.
 Depending on conditions we can expect to photograph a glacier and mountains reflected in a lake, mossy covered creek and waterfall inside a rain forest area, Dall Sheep on cliffs, moose, bald eagles and more.
-We will also make a short stop in the tiny hamlet of Girdwood.
+We will also make a stop in the tiny hamlet of Girdwood.

-Based on the weather and what we find to photograph we will arrive at our hotel in Whittier in time for a 6 pm/ 14:00 Dinner.
+Based on the weather and what we find to photograph we will arrive at our hotel in Kenai in time for a 6 pm/ 14:00 Dinner.
 In the evening we will be out in search of photographing bald eagles along the cliffs and shore of Cook Inlet.
 Overnight in Kenai.

 After an early breakfast on your own at the hotel, we take a quick 5-minute drive to the Soldotna Airport.
 From here, weather permitting, we take off in an Alaskan 7-passenger bush plane for a lodge in Lake Clark National Park.